BOOK A DEMO CONTACT US

 Modern scanners and capture software have features to help create clean scans, even with difficult documents.
 Getting a clean image affects extraction rates more than anything else so it is worth investing in the right scanners and ensuring that suppliers send you clean images.

-Image Resolution
+Image Resolution – the technical bit

 This is how many dots per inch the page is been scanned and captured at.
 For good OCR, even with clean images, the resolution of the scan must be 300 Dots Per Inch (DPI) as opposed to 200 DPI.
 Higher resolutions, greater than 300dpi, are not necessarily better because few OCR engines can make use of them.
 The DPI is usually set by altering the scan configuration in the document capture software.

-Invoice Layout
+Invoice Layout and Labels

 Before automated invoice processing has been implemented, contact all your suppliers explaining the new system and how they can ensure the best results and how their invoices will be paid faster if they do so.
-Review the invoices from your top twenty suppliers to see if there are any layout issues.
+Review the invoices from your top twenty suppliers to see if there are any value identification issues.
 If so, it is well worth engaging with them directly to see if they can fix any of these issues.
 The main incentive to suppliers is rapid payment but it is possible to provide other incentives to encourage best practice.
-Our experience shows that extraction rates can be improved by 10% just by suppliers making small changes.
+Our experience shows that extraction rates can be improved by suppliers making small changes.

 Certified Oracle Integration with Oracle ERP applications